 #2 – Harry Potter and the Forbidden Journey

-For guests who have purchased tickets through the Universal Studios Hollywood website have early entry access to the land beginning one hour prior to posted park hours.
+For guests who have purchased tickets through the Universal Studios Hollywood website have early entry access to the land beginning thirty minutes prior to posted park hours.
 The ride is located inside of Hogwarts Castle.
 Make a bee line for Harry Potter & the Forbidden Journey as you enter The Wizarding World of Harry Potter.

 Restrictions and Access: 48 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Soar above Hogwarts Castle and experience an unforgettable thrilling adventure with Harry Potter and his friends.
 Wait Times:Up to 15 minutes on slow days, up to 140 minutes on the busiest days.